 Millions of people struggle with psychiatric disorders, including anxiety, depression, and PTSD, and with chronic pain.
 Many of these conditions may be treatment-refractory, meaning they are not responding to antidepressants or other therapies.
 Spravato and other forms of ketamine therapy are safe and effective treatment options, especially for those who have not experienced satisfactory symptom relief from medications and talk therapy, for:

 Ketamine treatment works differently than oral antidepressants.
 Plus, ketamine has the ability to go to work rapidly.
-Symptoms tend to improve within just hours after the first infusion compared to the 6–12 week onset period of conventional medications.
+Symptoms tend to improve within just hours after the first infusion compared to the 6โ12 week onset period of conventional medications.
 At Neuro Wellness Spa, we are dedicated to helping our patients find the best treatments for their mental health needs.
-Contact us today to learn more about ketamine and how it might help you.
+Contact us today to learn more about ketamine and to get a referral to a trusted ketamine provider.